makrai/notes/debnath-25-appraisal-to-affect-flow.md

   * DailyDialog shows greater variability in negative emotions, and
   * EmoWOZ presents the highest appraisal gradient with
     * distinct trends for satisfaction and dissatisfaction
-* Empathic matching, where interlocutors align appraisals over time, is evident in positive emotions across Empathetic Dialogues and DailyDialog
+* Empathic matching (ie where interlocutors align appraisals over time), is evident in positive emotions across Empathetic Dialogues and DailyDialog
   * hE, DailyDialog lacks directional speaker roles
     ~> broader variability in emotional elicitation
 * Epitome corpus demonstrates distinct appraisal relevance, with dimensions like responsibility and attention influencing response quality
 * summary:
-  changes in appraisal estimates represent emotion change in conversation.
-The multidimensionality and cognitive nature of appraisal theory reinforce its utility in emotion modeling and highlight corpus-specific affective dynamics
+  changes in appraisal estimates represent emotion change in conversation
+  * The multidimensionality and cognitive nature of appraisal theory reinforce its utility in emotion modeling and highlight corpus-specific affective dynamics

 # 7 Conclusion